Visiting patients - updated 26 May 2022

 We will continue to make available the services and equipment that allow patients to keep in contact with their families virtually and over the telephone.

-Letters to Loved Ones has been running for several weeks now and already more than a thousand letters have been printed and hand-delivered to inpatients staying in our hospitals.
+Letters to Loved Ones - more than 4,000 letters have been printed and hand-delivered to inpatients staying in our hospitals.
 Find out how you can send a letter to your loved one.